hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 Starting container using command: [java, -jar, D:\hantsylabs\jakartaee8-starter\target\glassfish5\glassfish\modules\admin-cli.jar, start-domain, -t]
 Attempting to start domain1....
 Please look at the server log for more details.....
 Feb 22, 2020 6:17:24 PM com.example.it.GreetingResourceTest setup
-WARNING: Only use for OpenLiberty/CXF which does not register a json provider automatically.
+WARNING: Only use for Open Liberty/CXF which does not register a json provider automatically.
 [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 26.895 s - in com.example.it.GreetingResourceTest
 [INFO] Running com.example.it.GreetingServiceTest
 [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 50.739 s - in com.example.it.GreetingServiceTest